-Senior cats and kittens are not always an easy combination.
-They may both be felines, but sometimes these animals feel like two different species.
+Senior cats and kittens are not always compatible.
+They may both be felines, but sometimes these animals feel like two completely different species.
 While older cats wind down and enjoy a quiet life, kittens are irrepressible bundles of energy.
 The introduction must be managed carefully.

 - 1 Can Kittens and Senior Cats Live Together?